ARMmbed/lorawan-fota-demo/README.md

 # Firmware Updates over LoRaWAN for Multi-Tech xDot

 To be used by a Multi-Tech xDot with AT45 external flash.
+Please note that this is *not* open sourced yet.

 ## Bootloader